Understanding Active Skin Care

 How do Probiotics Benefit the Skin?

 The skin has billions of microflora (made up of both good and bad bacteria) living on its surface.
-This is what’s referred to as our ‘microbiome’.
+This is what is referred to as our ‘microbiome’.
 When these bacteria are out of balance, they can contribute to chronic skin problems.
 This is where probiotics can help.

 The hero ingredient in the AMPERNA® range is the active probiotic complex, Lactococcus ferment lysate.
-This probiotic complex helps support the skin barrier; helping to protect you from aggressions such as environmental pollutants, helps keep your immune system in check and helps reduce inflammation.
+This probiotic complex helps support the skin barrier; helping to protect you from aggressions such as environmental pollutants and helps reduce inflammation.

 References: